10 Types of Loyalty Program and How You Can Implement Them

 Another example is the Marriott Bonvoy Program, which allows members to earn and redeem points at more than 30 hotel brands within the Marriott portfolio.
 Additionally, Marriott has partnered with airlines, car rental companies, and even dining services, making it easier for customers to accumulate and use points in multiple ways.

 Partnership loyalty programs expand the reward options for customers, encouraging them to engage with a broader range of businesses.
-These programs benefit brands by cross-promoting each other, broadening customer bases and increasing overall customer loyalty across multiple touchpoints.
+These programs benefit brands by cross-promoting each other, broadening customer bases, and increasing overall customer loyalty across multiple touchpoints.

-Community Loyalty Program: Examples
+Community Loyalty Program: Lululemon & Harley-Davidson

 A community loyalty program focuses on rewarding customers for being part of a brand's community, not just for making purchases.